microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-02.md

 ## Introduction

-You are a cloud engineer for Runva - a global health and wellness company that provides solutions for individuals who takes running as sport, providing them a platform to track running activities, analyze performance and recommend plans to help them train smarter and safer.
-They are going to embark on a six-month project to modernize their integration solution hosted on-premises and migrate them to Azure integration services.
-Since this is their first foray in Azure, you are tasked to create a proof-of-concept (POC) that captures several integration patterns.
+You would like to create a CI/CD pipeline to deploy your environment using your IaC templates. <more notes here>

 ## Description
-As a cloud engineer, you would like to be able to deploy this POC environment using Infrastructure-as-Code.
-You have learned that you can efficiently do this in Azure using the new language called Bicep.
-As a baseline, you are going to deploy API Management service as gateway for your APIs, as well as an 3 Function Apps where you would host your APIs
+As a cloud engineer, you would like to be able create a CI/CD pipeline to perform automated deployment of integration environment.

 ## Success Criteria

-You should be able to create a set of Bicep templates that:
+You should be able to:
-1. Creates a resource group in your region of choice
-1. Deploy an API Management service in Developer tier
-1. Deploy three Function Apps in the Elastic Premium Plan - E1 SKU
-1. Deploy Application Insights resource
-1. Configure APIM and Function app to use Application Insights resource
+1. Create a CI/CD pipeline
+1. Deploy your environment using the Bicep templates from Challenge 01

 ## Learning Resources